johanneskiel/ESP32_Tech_Stack_02/README.md

 ### GameObjects

-In Unity, everything is a **GameObject**.
+In Unity, everything is a GameObject.
 Think of it as an empty container or a blank canvas.
 By itself, a GameObject has no appearance, no behavior, and no functionality: it is simply a named object that exists in your scene at a specific location in 3D space.

 - They exist in the scene hierarchy
 - They can be parents or children of other GameObjects